When the Courteney Cox sitcom premiered in 2009, I refused to watch at first because of the terrible title.

 When I finally caught an episode, I was surprised by how much I liked the show.
 And the sets are great, too.

 Courteney Cox plays Jules Cobb, a single mom to a teenager named Travis.
-She works as a real estate broker, so score another point for the show–we get to go along with Jules when she shows houses!
+She works as a real estate broker, so score another point for the show because we get to go along with Jules when she shows houses.

 Jules lives in Florida, surrounded by friends dubbed “The Cul-de-Sac Crew.”
 Those are her best buds shown above–Laurie (Busy Phillips) and Ellie (Christa Miller).
 Laurie works with her in real estate, and Ellie is her next-door neighbor.

 Even her ex-husband Bobby (Brian Van Holt) is part of the group.
 He lives in his boat (called “Jealous Much?”) in a parking lot and seems perfectly happy there.
 (Or at least he did, until Jules decided to surprise him by getting the boat back in the marina…and it sunk.)

 In this episode they got so comfy in their Snugglies that they didn’t want to take them off: